luizkowalski/concurrent_rails/README.md

 ### Future

-`ConcurrentRails::Future` will execute your code in a separated thread and you can check the progress of it whenever you need.
+`ConcurrentRails::Future` will execute your code in a separated thread and you can check the progress of it whenever you need it.
 When the task is ready, you can access the result with `#result` function:

 ```ruby
 irb(main):001:0> future = ConcurrentRails::Future.new do